 You will be required to apply in writing direct to the Principal for alternative guardianship arrangements.
 Please outline your reasons for not utilising ISA Guardians and confirm that your requested Guardian is a close family relation.
 A student's guardian performs a vital role in acting in loco parentis as the main contact for the School in your absence.The guardian, who must be approved by the Principal, must be at least 21 years of age, have proficiency in the English language, is resident in Sydney and has provided the School with a Working With Children Check for themselves and of all members of their household over 18 years of age.
 The boarding house is closed during mid-term breaks and school holidays, therefore, unless a student travels home, she will need to stay with this nominated guardian at these times.
 The guardian will also need to be prepared to accommodate the student in case of an illness that necessitates her temporarily living apart from the other boarders.

 Tara will only release the COE and CAAW when confirmation has been received that approved accommodation is met and with approved welfare/guardian services.

 International students are required to have overseas student health cover (OSHC) for the length of their student visa.
 This can be arranged by the School on the student’s behalf.
 We also have a modern and well-staffed health centre located in the boarding house.
 It caters for the primary health care and well-being of all boarding and day students.
 For more information visit our Health Centre page.

 English Language Proficiency

-Satisfactory results from an approved English Language Intensive Courses for Overseas Students (ELICOS)
+Satisfactory results from an approved English Language Intensive Course for Overseas Students (ELICOS)

 High school English in an international school or English median school for at least two years (a Skype interview would be conducted to verify ability in oral/aural proficiency skills).

-For specific information about the enrolment process for International Students please use this information guide for overseas students (PDF 235.8KB).
+For specific information about the enrolment process for International Students please use this information guide for overseas students above.

 It is important that parents and students understand the requirements for studying in Australia.
 More information is available on the Study In Australia website.